-- The Room Leader holds an approved level 3 qualification or above and should have at least two years' experience of working in an early years setting or other suitable experience. - There is a named deputy who is capable and qualified to take charge in the managers absence.
-They will provide cover for the EYFS lead in their absence and is deemed fully qualified to do so by the EYFS lead and the headteacher. - Staffing arrangements meet the needs of all children and ensure their safety. - Children are adequately supervised, including whilst eating, and decide how to deploy staff to ensure children's needs are met. - They inform parents about staff deployment, and, when relevant and practical, aim to involve them in these decisions. - Children are always within sight or hearing of staff. - Only those aged 17 are included in ratios if they are suitable, and that staff under 17 are always supervised.
+- The Room Leader holds an approved level 3 qualification or above and should have at least two years' experience of working in an early year setting or other suitable experience. - There is a named deputy who is capable and qualified to take charge in the managers absence.
+They will provide cover for the EYFS lead in their absence and is deemed fully qualified to do so by the EYFS lead and the headteacher. - Staffing arrangements meet the needs of all children and ensure their safety. - Children are adequately supervised, including whilst eating, and decide how to deploy staff to ensure children's needs are met.
+All infants and young children must be seated safely whilst eating and should be supervised by a paediatric first aider.
+They should sit facing children so they can make sure children are eating in a way to prevent choking, prevent food sharing and be aware of any unexpected allergic reactions.
+(EYFS Nutrition Guidance April 2025).
+As pupils progress through the reception year, they begin to eat their playtime snack on a bench outside, supervised by an adult. - They inform parents/carers about staff deployment, and, when relevant and practical, aim to involve them in these decisions. - Children are always within sight or hearing of staff. - Only those aged 17 are included in ratios if they are suitable, and that staff under 17 are always supervised.
 Suitable students on long term placements and volunteers aged 17 or over, and staff working as apprentices in early education aged 16 or over may be included in the ratios if the provider is satisfied that they are competent and responsible.